 However, the Committee members were almost unanimous in their lack of interest in starting a photobiology society.
-One member of the Committee even referred to photobiology in 1971 as a "non-field", but this didn't stop him from becoming President of ASP later on.
-In order to overcome such negative feeling about photobiology, I performed a considerable amount of "missionary work" about the benefits of forming a photobiology society.
+One member even referred to photobiology in 1971 as a "non-field," and other members agreed.
+In order to overcome such negative feeling about photobiology, I had to perform a considerable amount of "missionary work" about the benefits of forming a photobiology society.
+The argument was quite simple.
+Photobiologists were orphans in other societies, such as plant physiology, chemistry, biophysics, etc. and needed a home of their own.

-In April of 1972, I brought up the topic again at a Committee meeting, and this time a motion was made and seconded to start a society.
+In April of 1972, I brought up the topic again at a meeting of the Committee on Photobiology, and this time a motion was made and seconded to start a society.
 We were on our way!
-Now there were the practical problems of naming the society, organizing the society, writing the constitution and bylaws, incorporating the society, funding the society, designing a logo, and organizing the first national meeting, which was held in Sarasota, Florida in June of 1973.
+Next came the practical problems of naming the society, organizing the society, writing the constitution and bylaws, incorporating the society, funding the society, designing a logo, and organizing the first national meeting, which was held in Sarasota, Florida in June of 1973.